xapax/security/basics_of_windows.md

 # Basics of windows

-## Windows domain
+## Windows network - Windows domain

 A windows network is usually called a Windows domain.
 On windows domain all users are connected to a domain controller.
-Domain controller is

 ### Active directory